How Data Investments Can Help Business Leaders Stay the Course

 Many organizations struggle to place an accurate value on the ROI of data initiatives – whether they be in analytics, data science or business operations.
 While the costs may be relatively easy to tally, the benefits can be less tangible, often showing up in quality decision-making, and the ability to be informed and ready to react rapidly to the market.
 Data teams and infrastructure are an essential foundation for understanding the business in real time, making informed investment decisions, and amplifying the impact of employees.
 Companies that can anticipate and respond to changes with their markets, customers, and employees will be best positioned to navigate challenging environments with the wind at their backs.

 ABOUT THE AUTHOR

 Cathy Tanimura is Vice President of Analytics & Data Science at Summit Partners.
 She works closely with the Summit team and our portfolio companies to help create and execute strategies that effectively use data and analytics to drive better decisions and build better products.
 She is the author of SQL for Data Analysis: Advanced Techniques for Transforming Data into Insights.

 Prior to Summit, Cathy worked at Strava, where she built an analytics and data science team focused on product, marketing and business development.
 Previously, she led analytics teams at Okta and Zynga.

 Additional frameworks and perspective from Summit Partners

-The Ascent is our quarterly newsletter offering practical perspectives to help leaders navigate the challenges and opportunities of building a growth company.
-Sign-up to receive the latest issue and stay up to date on the latest perspectives, stories and activity from across the Summit Partners Network.
+The Ascent offers frameworks and strategies to support growth company leaders through a quarterly newsletter and on-demand webinars.
+Sign-up to view the latest issue and stay up to date on insights and activity from across the Summit Partners Network.